 Natural resource projects often pose a further risk that people who oppose them could face violent repression, threats and attacks including assassination.
 Indeed, locals who spoke out against Kinross’s mine expansion and Pacific’s oil operations reported receiving death threats.
 At least four people who opposed an enormous hydro dam being developed in Colombia by EDC client Empresas Públicas de Medellín (EPM) have been murdered.

 EDC reports that it screens all potential deals for human rights risks, taking into account factors such as the “country context,” the company’s track record and the business activity EDC would support.
 The agency states that it monitors the performance of clients that present “higher risks,” and that human rights impacts could influence its decision to “disinvest from a customer relationship.”

 The public, however, doesn’t have access to EDC’s assessments or details about its ongoing risk management in relation to any particular client.
 So we’ll likely never know what human rights risks it identified before financing Pacific’s or EPM’s operations in Colombia, or Vale’s in Brazil.
 Nor whether it cancelled or declined support to any of these companies after attention was called to their implication in human rights violations.

 “[T]here is no indigenous territory where there aren’t minerals.
 Gold, tin and magnesium are in these lands, especially in the Amazon (…).
 I’m not getting into this nonsense of defending land for Indians.”

-– Jair Bolsonaro, elected as president of Brazil in October 2018
+– Jair Bolsonaro, before being elected as president of Brazil in October 2018

 “The extractives markets in Brazil are amongst the most dynamic in the world, with plenty of opportunities in oil and gas (…).
 Brazil also has large mineral resources, including rare metals, and a large concentration of key players in the market.”